afonsoxavier/google-maps/README.md

 # Reads a KML document to extract a list of place-names

 # readkml.php
-# Reads kml document and displays place names as html
+# Reads kml document and displays place-names as html